 Ho-Chunk Tribe Elder, Andy Thundercloud, gave the final presentation of the day.
 He is a master language teacher for the Ho-Chunk Nation, he sits on the Ho-Chunk traditional court, he is a retired Physicians Assistant, a Badgers Football player from 1963, a Vietnam veteran, and appeared in a 2018 PBS documentary of Ho-Chunk Nation History.

-Andy Thundercloud shared the oral tradition of the Ho-Chunk with the Yahara Watershed Academy, telling about how the earth, sun, moon, people, and our environment were created.
+Andy Thundercloud shared the oral tradition of the Ho-Chunk with the Yahara Watershed Academy.
+He spoke about how the earth, sun, moon, people, and our environment were created.

-Thundercloud feels a connection to nature, and explains how the rocks, trees, and plants served as his protection during his time in Vietnam.
+Thundercloud feels a connection to nature.
+He explains how the rocks, trees, and plants served as his protection during his time in Vietnam.
 He credits nature as the reason he was able to return safely from war.

 “Everything has a spirit, even rocks.”

 “We (Ho-Chunk Nation) revere the water.
 In one of our religions, there are offerings we make to the different spirits.
 We make an offering to the water spirit.
 We make an offering for its pureness and life-sustaining ability.”